bishnubista/safe-mcp-hackathon/docs/index.md

 Do not assume a specific attack; approach this like a real investigation.
 Gather evidence, reason about impact, map to techniques, then validate a mitigation.

+What success looks like:
+- Clear identification of a concrete vulnerability and its impact.
+- Correct mapping to at least one safe‑mcp technique ID.
+- A plausible mitigation and validation that it prevents the issue.

 ## Quick Start (Participants)

 - Recommended: Claude Desktop (GUI)